 Melanie is often instructed in employment cases with a pensions element, including claims for enhanced redundancy pay.
 Notable cases include:

-- Smith v.
-South Wales Fire Rescue Service Appeal no CF136/2012 2 May 2013, an appeal to the High Court from a decision of the Pensions Ombudsman on whether certain allowances paid to regular firefighters were pensionable;
+- Smith v South Wales Fire Rescue Service Appeal no CF136/, an appeal to the High Court from a decision of the Pensions Ombudsman on whether certain allowances paid to regular firefighters were pensionable;

-- Stevens v.
-Chief Constable of West Yorkshire Police, Leeds County Court, February 2011: entitlement to sick pay under the Police Regulations 2003.
+- Stevens v Chief Constable of West Yorkshire Police, Leeds County Court: entitlement to sick pay under the Police Regulations 2003.